EternityForest/AnyoneCanDoIt/README.md

 Layers in programs like Krita have a similar effect, in that you can work on small parts of a drawing at a time, without messing up previous work if you get it wrong.

+### Know your Knots(or pretend to)

+The usual overhand knot is often a terrible choice, but the others are hard to learn.
+The exception is the common area shoelace knot, which has a verbal description that doesn't rely on muscle memory at all, but it is surprising hard to find.

+Most people seem to have no trouble learning to tie this, but I definitely had plenty of it before finding this hack.

+What people use to tie their shoes is actually a doubly slipped variant of a reef or square knot.

+Once you've seen a picture of a square knot, it's fairly easy to remember the rhyme "Right over left, left over right makes a knot both tidy and tight".

+"slipped" variations of many knots exist, that have a "pull tab" to instantly untie it.

+They are almost always made by having the end of a rope retrace it's path and go back the way it came.

+This is usually accomplished by doubling over the end of a rope to make a loop, and the tying the final step with the loop inside of the end.

+A square knot has two ends, and so has two slipped pull tabs.

+This is much the same as a slipped "regular knot",made by sticking the end back through the hole, but not pulling it all the way, because that is how you untie it.

+If you can't directly remember spatial things, theory and descriptions are much easier.

+Another knot like this is the uni knot.
+The important thing with that one is that there are three line segments.
+One down through the eye, through it, one back up along the first, and another going back down.

+The coiled part is around the first two, but "inside of" the final one, which is used both to get into place to start winding upwards, and to apply pressure to the coils so they don't uncoil.

+Sheet bends are almost the easiest way to join two ropes reasonably well. the first rope loops back on itself to make an eye.

+The second rope comes through the eye, from the back, then down and around the back of the "neck" of the eye loop, over the top coming forwards, and then down in between itself and the eye.
+This one also has a slipped variant, where it goes back up in between itself and the eye to form the pull tab.

+Another extremely easy knot is the tautline hitch, but it is only easy if you are following a picture.
+It is useful because it can be slid by hand, but will not slide under tension by itself.

 ### Get the lead out

 There are few luxuries that can compare to *not* having to carry